b2etw/reactive-coroutine-performance-test/doc/cpu/case1/case1.md

 * ab -n 100 -c 10

 # Procedure
-* Warm twice and hit three times
+* warm twice and hit three times
 * mark the best one if we can

 # Spring Web